apiato/documentation/docs/main-components/transformers.md

 - `user()` : returns current authenticated user object.

 - `ifAdmin($adminResponse, $clientResponse)` : merges normal client response with the admin extra or modified results, when current authenticated user is Admin.
+Look at the full examples above.

 For more information about the Transformers read [this](http://fractal.thephpleague.com/transformers/).